-- Do not choke the carburetor to stop engine. - Never start or run the engine with the air cleaner assembly (if equipped) or the air filter (if equipped) removed.
+- Do not tip engine or equipment at angle which causes fuel to spill. - Do not choke the carburetor to stop engine. - Never start or run the engine with the air cleaner assembly (if equipped) or the air filter (if equipped) removed.